lis-epfl/lis-vision-flight/hardware/README.md

 To do so, connect the battery to the `GND` and `B+` connector on the power board.
 Then, connect the 6-pin connector with the pre-made cable to the Pixhawk 4 `POWER` port.

-To power the I2C sensors and servos directly from the board, we disconnect the `VCC` line on both the `FMU OUT` and the `I2C A` port from the connector.
+To avoid powering the I2C sensors and servos directly through the Pixhawk 4, we disconnect the `VCC` line on both the `FMU OUT` and the `I2C A` port from the connector.

-To power the I2C sensor, we connect the `5V` and `GND` port from the power module to one of the breakout connectors and do the same for the servo breakout connector.
+To power the I2C sensor and servos through the power board directly, we connect the `5V` and `GND` port from the power module to one of the connectors on each of the breakout boards.

 ## Others